Wayne Couzens: PCs in WhatsApp group with Sarah Everard killer jailed

 Couzens murdered Ms Everard while a serving Met officer.

-Serving officer Cobban and ex-Pc Borders, who were members of a chat called "Bottle and Stoppers", were convicted on 21 September.
+Serving officer Cobban and ex-PC Borders, who were members of a chat called "Bottle and Stoppers", were convicted on 21 September.

-Westminster Magistrates' Court heard how they joked about raping a female colleague, talked about Tasering children and people with disabilities, and displayed racist views in the group in 2019.
+Westminster Magistrates' Court heard they joked about raping a female colleague, talked about Tasering children and people with disabilities, and displayed racist views in the group in 2019.

 District Judge Sarah Turnock said she could not think of "more grossly offensive messages".
 She bailed the pair ahead of an appeal against their convictions at the High Court.